ypollet/Sphaeroptica-1/README.md

 ## 2. How to make your own sphere of images

-Sphaeroptica 1.0 needs has two requirements :
+Sphaeroptica 1.0 has two requirements :

 * A set of images taken around an object (at equal distance and with the same camera)
 * the calibration of these images